 Overall, Beverly’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Beverly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Beverly doesn't have a public transportation system that people use for their commute.

 Beverly is an extremely ethnically-diverse town.
 The people who call Beverly home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Beverly, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Beverly residents report their race to be Native Hawaiian.
 Important ancestries of people in Beverly include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.